 What is a Dooring Accident?

-How Does a Dooring Accident Happen?
+How Do Dooring Accidents Happen?

 A dooring accident happens when without looking for oncoming traffic:

-- a driver or passenger in a parked car, van or truck opens a door;
+- A Driver or passenger in a parked car, van, or truck opens a door;

-- a taxi or car stops near the curb to drop off a passenger but the passenger opens a door on the roadway side; or
+- A Taxi or car stops near the curb to drop off a passenger, but the passenger opens a door on the roadway side; or

 We represented a motorcyclist in the Bronx who was doored when he passed a car on the right.
-Although he passed the car on the right, the car illegally stopped in the middle of the street to let out a passenger at 2 AM.
-The case was settled for the entire $100,000 insurance policy.
+Although he passed the car on the right, the car stopped in the middle of the street to let a passenger out.
+The driver thought it was ok because he didn’t see anyone, and it was 2 AM.

-The driver or passenger of a car is almost always at fault for causing a dooring accident.
-NYS Vehicle & Traffic Law § 1214 Opening and closing vehicle doors states:
+The driver and/or passenger of the car opening the door is almost always 100% at fault for causing a dooring accident because of a violation of NYS Vehicle & Traffic Law § 1214.

 “No person shall open the door of a motor vehicle on the side available to moving traffic unless and until it is reasonably safe to do so, and can be done without interfering with the movement of other traffic…”